The following guide is a sub-article of Achieving Color Precision.

 The program runs the following steps:

-4. Launches that version with --force-color-profile=srgb
+2. Launches Discord with --force-color-profile=srgb

 Save the file as a .bat file and name it whatever you like.
 Make sure to set Save as type to All Files (*.*), and save it wherever you like.